Taxes on Selling a House in California: What to Expect

 Though California is often regarded as a high-tax state, its property and other real estate-related taxes are more middle-of-the-road.

-“The perception here is that state income taxes are high, but just on the real estate taxes themselves, they’re pretty comparable to the rest of the country,” says Craig Aird, an associate attorney with Young & Williams LLP who specializes in estate planning, tax, and immigration.
+“The perception here is that state income taxes are high, but just on the real estate taxes themselves, they’re pretty comparable to the rest of the country,” says Craig Aird, a top trusts and estate attorney in Greater Los Angeles who specializes in estate planning, tax, and immigration.

 Some of California’s real estate taxes vary throughout the state, as do the expectations on who pays certain portions of a real estate transaction.